kpthedev/ez-text2video/README.md

 ```

 ## Running
-To run the app, make sure you are in the `ez-text2video` folder, then run:
+To run the app, make sure you are in the `ez-text2video` folder.
+Then activate the conda environment and start the Streamlit app:

 ```bash
 conda activate t2v